-Our qualified counsellors and therapists who are BACP accredited or working towards accreditation, provide counselling to teenagers and younger children using a range of techniques and integrative models.
-With younger primary aged children who are in need of emotional support we use therapeutic play skills and child –friendly techniques such as art, play, drama, story and games which are used to enable children and young people to explore their feelings and experiences and tell their stories.
+Our qualified counsellors and therapists are BACP Accredited Members or are working towards BACP Accreditation.
+We provide counselling to teenagers and young children using a range of techniques and integrative models.
+With younger primary aged children who are in need of emotional support we use therapeutic play and child –friendly techniques such as art, play, drama, story and games.
+These techniques are used to enable children and young people to explore their feelings and experiences and tell their stories.

 What We do

 School counsellors are qualified and trained and know how to listen and help.
 They'll take your problem seriously and work with you to find a good solution.
 School counsellors are trained to help with everything — and it doesn't have to be just school stuff.
 A counsellor can help you deal with the sadness when someone has died as well as help you work through your decision about getting into your dream college.

 It takes a lot of training to be a school counsellor.
 The entry level for our qualified counsellors is Foundation Degree in Counselling or related qualification, but many have Honours Degrees and post graduate qualifications such as Master's Degrees as well as special training and certification in counselling.
 Our school counsellors keep up-to-date with all the top issues and concerns that affect students, including any trends that might affect your school.

 School counsellors can give you all sorts of tips and support on solving problems and making good decisions.
 Chances are that whatever problem you have, your counsellor has seen it before — and has lots of good advice on how to help you work through it.
 Counsellors can give you tips on standing up for yourself if you're being bullied, managing stress, talking to your parents, and dealing with anger and other difficult moods.
 Counsellors can also mediate with any problems you may have with a teacher, such as communication difficulties or getting them to understand you are going through a difficult time.